drduh/YubiKey-Guide/README.md

 # Verify card

-Verify the sub-keys have been moved to YubiKey as indicated by `ssb>`:
+Verify the Subkeys have been moved to YubiKey as indicated by `ssb>`

 ```console
 $ gpg -K